- What you'll learn

 - Understand key strategies to improve the response rates of your survey.

-2. Keep your Surveys short
+2. Keep your surveys short

 - Keep your surveys simple and easy to understand.